Universality Classes of Relativistic Fluid Dynamics: Foundations

-Note that the information current contains all possible terms allowed by symmetry.
-Therefore, this theory is a valid representative of its class.
+This information current contains all possible terms allowed by symmetry, making this theory a valid representative of its class.
 The transport coefficients have been given a physically-motivated name to ease their interpretation: $\rho {+} P$ may be interpreted as the enthalpy density, $G$ as the shear modulus, and $n$ as the background density.
-The prefactor of $\delta \Pi^{jk} \delta u_k$ could be set equal to one by appropriately rescaling $\delta \Pi^{jk}$ with a field redefinition of the form $\delta \Pi^{jk} \rightarrow a \, \delta \Pi^{jk}$.\footnote{The case in which the prefactor of $\delta \Pi^{jk} \delta u_k$ equals zero is trivial since it would produce the field equation $\partial_t \delta \Pi_{kl}=0$.} If we compute the field equations from equation \eqref{cinque}, we obtain
+The prefactor of $\delta \Pi^{jk} \delta u_k$ could be set to unity by appropriately rescaling $\delta \Pi^{jk}$ with a field redefinition of the form $\delta \Pi^{jk} \rightarrow a \, \delta \Pi^{jk}$\footnote{The case in which the prefactor of $\delta \Pi^{jk} \delta u_k$ equals zero is trivial since it would produce the field equation $\partial_t \delta \Pi_{kl}=0$.}.
+If we compute the field equations from equation \eqref{cinque}, we obtain

-where $\braket{...}$ denotes the symmetric traceless part of the tensor.
-To obtain the last equation, one needs to be careful because the components of $\delta \Pi_{kl}$ are not all independent, and one needs to account for the constraints (see \cite{GavassinoCasmir2022} for a detailed discussion).
+where $\braket{...}$ extracts the symmetric traceless part.
+To obtain the last equation, one needs to account for the constraints on $\delta \Pi_{kl}$ (see \cite{GavassinoCasmir2022} for a detailed discussion).
 Equations \eqref{dayofrain} describe the dynamics of an isotropic elastic material at zero temperature.
-In fact, the first equation is the continuity equation for particles, the second is the conservation of momentum, the third is the dynamical equation of the shear stress in the Hookean approximation (for small oscillations \cite{Schumaker1983}).
-If we combine together all three equations, introducing the thermodynamic derivative $dP/d\rho = n^2 d\mu/(\rho {+} P)dn$, we obtain
+The first equation is the continuity equation for particles, the second is the conservation of momentum, the third incorporates shear-stress dynamics in the Hookean approximation \cite{Schumaker1983}.
+Combining all three equations, and using $dP/d\rho = n^2 d\mu/(\rho {+} P)dn$, we obtain